Rent when you grow

 python packages/sdk/sagewai/examples/47_runpod_finetune_orchestration.py

 The example provisions, trains, downloads the LoRA, and tears the pod down.
-Stub mode (no API key) prints the orchestration plan without provisioning anything, so you can sanity-check the flow.
+Stub mode (no API key) prints the orchestration plan without provisioning anything, so you can verify the flow first.

-- Pick the tier that matches your job (default: RunPod for fine-tunes, Modal for serving).
+- Pick the tier that matches your job (RunPod for fine-tunes, Modal for serving).

 - Add the vendor key to